HansonScott/EntityAI/README.md

 * demonstrate complex AI to be used within scenarios, simulators, games, etc.

 # Features
-See the Design doc for more details.
+See the DesignPlans.txt for more details.